is a 2001 auto-racing movie directed by Renny Harlin (Die Hard 2

 Was originally going to be about Formula One

 , but this was scrapped to be about Champ Car instead because Stallone couldn't procure enough information about the former, and couldn't get enough access to film at the real life races.
-Was not well-received by critics, on the grounds of unrealistic plot dynamics, underdeveloped characters, bad acting
+Was not well-received by critics, on the grounds of unrealistic plot dynamics, underdeveloped characters, bad acting, bad special effects

 and an all-round tasteless portrayal of auto-racing.